Request Demo

 GS1_Corporate_logo

-GS1 Global GS1 Global is a Belgium-based nonprofit that manages the GDSN.
+GS1 Global GS1 Global is a Belgium-based non-profit that manages the GDSN.
 The organization develops and maintains global standards like the GDSN for business communication and has 1.5 million user companies.
 Its focus is data identification, capture, share, and use.
-Go to GS1
+LEARN MORE

-Some other GS1 Global standards include: • Electronic Data Interchange (EDI)
+Other GS1 Global Standards • Electronic Data Interchange (EDI)

 • Electronic Product Code Information Services (EPCIS)